 \section{Introduction}

-The cosmological bootstrap programme seeks to reconstruct cosmological correlators, or equivalently wave function coefficients (WFCs), directly from their singularity structure, symmetries, and factorization properties, thereby providing an on-shell alternative to bulk perturbation theory~\cite{Arkani-Hamed:2017fdk, Arkani-Hamed:2018kmz, Baumann:2019oyu, Baumann:2020dch, Chen:2025foq, Chen:2025ljl, Pajer:2020wxk, Jazayeri:2021fvk}.
-A central theme is that many of the analytic structures familiar from flat-space scattering amplitudes persist in cosmology, albeit in a form adapted to observables defined at the future boundary.
-In particular, total-energy poles encode the flat-space amplitude, partial-energy singularities capture factorization into lower-point data, and conformal Ward identities impose powerful differential constraints on the observable.
+The cosmological bootstrap programme seeks to reconstruct cosmological correlators, or equivalently wavefunction coefficients (WFCs), directly from their singularity structure, symmetries, and factorization properties, thereby providing an on-shell alternative to bulk perturbation theory~\cite{Arkani-Hamed:2017fdk, Arkani-Hamed:2018kmz, Baumann:2019oyu, Baumann:2020dch, Chen:2025foq, Chen:2025ljl, Pajer:2020wxk, Jazayeri:2021fvk}.
+A central theme is that many analytic structures familiar from flat-space scattering amplitudes persist in cosmology, but in a form adapted to observables defined at the future boundary.
+Total-energy poles encode flat-space amplitudes, partial-energy singularities capture factorization into lower-point data, and conformal Ward identities impose differential constraints on the allowed functions.

-In the study of scattering amplitudes, it has become clear that the uniqueness of the answer under such analytic constraints often reflects an underlying geometric formulation of the observable.
-For massless scattering amplitudes, this reformulation takes the form of integrals over Grassmannian manifolds~\cite{Arkani-Hamed:2009ljj, Cachazo:2012da, Herrmann:2016qea}.
-In the case of $\mathcal{N}=4$ SYM, this perspective led to the discovery of a novel positive geometry, the Amplituhedron~\cite{Arkani-Hamed:2013jha}.
-Schematically, one has

-where $C$ is a $k\times n$ matrix furnishing homogeneous coordinates on the Grassmannian, the moduli space of $k$-planes in $n$ dimensions.
-The variables $\lambda$ and $\tilde{\lambda}$ are the kinematic data, with $p_i^{\alpha\dot{\alpha}}=\lambda_i^\alpha \tilde{\lambda}_i^{\dot{\alpha}}$.
-In this formulation, the kinematic data play the role of spectators, while all dynamical information is encoded in the singularities of the integrand $f_n(C)$ and the choice of integration contour $\mathcal{C}$.
-In this sense, the dynamics are transmuted into the combinatorial geometry of the Grassmannian.

-Since the scattering amplitude arises as the residue of the total-energy pole, it is natural to suspect that this combinatorial geometry is embedded into a larger one that governs the full WFC.
-A major step in this direction was recently provided in the beautiful work~\cite{Arundine:2026fbr}, where it was shown, up to four points, that the WFC can be expressed in terms of an integral over the orthogonal Grassmannian.
-The latter is the moduli space of null $n$-planes in $2n$ dimensions, defined with respect to a symmetric $2n\times 2n$ metric $\Omega$.\footnote{Orthogonal Grassmannians have also appeared as the underlying structure of planar 2D Ising networks~\cite{Galashin:2020jvd, Huang:2018nqf} and ABJM amplitudes~\cite{Lee:2010du, Gang:2010gy}.} Schematically,